 Amplivox has worked hard to develop industry-leading handheld and desktop tympanometers that provide fast and accurate middle ear measurements for all age groups, including neonates.

-With a compact and elegant design allowing for complete portability, our tympanometers are ideal for mobile use as well as clinical environments where space is at a premium.
+Elegantly designed and compact in size, our tympanometers are ideal for mobile use as well as clinical environments where space is at a premium.

-1Terkildsen K, Thomsen K A. The influence of pressure variations on the impedance of the human ear drum.
+Terkildsen K, Thomsen K A. The influence of pressure variations on the impedance of the human ear drum.
 A method for objective determination of the middle-ear pressure.
 J Laryngol Otol.
 1959;73:409–418.
 National Library of Medicine.
 Accessible at: